 Erik Peterson | Violin

-Collaborations to create new works and showcase living composers are passions for Erik.
-Working with composers such as Kenji Bunch, Maria Grenfell, Obo Addy, David Crumb, Jacob Avshalomov, and David Mullikin have brought new and invigorating works into the classical repertoire.
-Continually striving to bring chamber music to a wide array of communities with his ensembles, Erik collaborates with schools, retirement homes, and other organizations to engage students and adults in the art of chamber music.
-Performances are often heard on Colorado Public Radio, and Oregon Public Radio and National Public Radio.
+Erik has collaborated with composers such as Obo Addy, Ofer Ben-Amots, Jacob Avshalomov, Kenji Bunch, David Crumb, Maria Grenfell, David Mullikin, and Loretta Notareschi in bringing new and invigorating works into the classical repertoire.
+He also collaborates with universities, schools, retirement homes, and other organizations to engage students and adults in the art of chamber music.

 When not performing, teaching, or creating concert opportunities for audiences of all ages, Erik enjoys spending time with his family, skiing and hiking.